 Thanks to his role as Danny Tanner on the enormously popular Full House and as the host of America’s Funniest Home Videos, Bob Saget was a beloved family-friendly household name in the 90s.

-Many were shocked when Saget began appearing in raunchy comedies, like when appeared as a coke fiend in Dave Chappelle’s Half Baked.
-It was a truly brilliant move to have America’s favorite dad in a scene set at a treatment facility where he announces, “I used to suck d*ck for coke!”
+When Saget began appearing in raunchy comedies, viewers were surprised, like when appeared as a coke fiend in Dave Chappelle’s Half Baked.
+It was a truly brilliant and unusual move to have America’s favorite dad in a scene set at a treatment facility where he announces, “I used to suck d*ck for coke!”